- SAP has come up with a logic for key layoffs in areas where their products are failing.

 Our customers need to see us continue to focus on this strategy, especially showing that our analytics and machine learning capabilities are infused into all of our business applications.
 The key here needs to be business value.
 What can a customer that runs SAP do as an intelligent enterprise that they could not do before?
 How can the SAP user community be leaders in their companies by connecting the operations to the experiences?
 I believe we have a strong technology story to tell, but this will only resonate if we help customers demonstrate the business value they achieve with SAP.
 There are so many of these stories to tell and we need to constantly put the customer success first beyond our own soundbites.”

-Well, it is not evident to us, and we can’t even recall a single comment putting this spin on the layoffs.
+It is not evident to us, and we can’t even recall a single comment putting this spin on the layoffs.
 Rather than being obvious, it is entirely counter to our conclusion about the layoffs.
 And this is PR.
 PR is how you try to get ahead of a story and try to shape the narrative around the story.

-Mueller then begins his answer with sort of boilerplate motivational speak.
+Mueller then begins his answer with a sort of boilerplate motivational speak.
 And he immediately starts by emphasizing the importance of innovation.
 What is curious is that the layoffs themselves show how lacking in innovation SAP has been.
 The evidence for innovation at SAP is feeble.

 Here are a few examples.

 - S/4HANA is not at all innovative.
-It is a technical “rejiggering” of ECC’s backend, that increasingly looks like it will be implemented on premises without Fiori.
+It is a technical “rejiggering” of ECC’s backend that increasingly looks like it will be implemented on premises without Fiori.

 It seems that SAP’s definition of innovation in ML is to sell publicly available ML algorithms.